 To get your bite right

-When you look at your smile, you may simply see six crooked front teeth.
-The orthodontist sees the cause of crooked teeth in three dimensions.
-Orthodontists use their education, experience, and expertise to delve deep and discover the root of your orthodontic problem.
-Armed with a diagnosis that takes all factors into account, orthodontists can plan your solution — one that delivers a healthy, attractive smile and a lasting result.
+When you look at your smile, you may simply see six crooked front teeth, but your orthodontist sees the cause of those crooked teeth in three dimensions.
+Orthodontists use their education, experience, and expertise to delve deep and discover the root of your orthodontic problems.
+Armed with an educated diagnosis that takes all these factors into account, an orthodontist can plan your customized solution — one that delivers a healthy, attractive smile and lasting results.

-There are a lot of treatment options these days, from clear aligners to modern braces.
-They each have their uses, but only an orthodontist has the specialized knowledge to identify and plan for all the variables involved in providing you with the best possible smile outcome.
+There are a lot of treatment options available these days, from clear aligners to Damon braces and more.
+They each have their recommended uses, but only an orthodontist has the specialized knowledge to identify and plan for all the variables involved in providing you with the best possible smile outcome.

-Orthodontists take your unique needs and wishes into consideration, too, when they recommend the right treatment option for you.
-Orthodontists have knowledge of the full range of orthodontic appliance “tools.”
+Orthodontists take your unique needs and wishes into consideration when they recommend the right treatment option for you.
+Orthodontists have knowledge of the full range of orthodontic “tools” out there.
 They know what to use and when to use it in any and every situation because they work with these tools every day.

 To address the big picture

-Sure, you want a dazzling smile.
+Sure, you want a perfect smile.
 Your orthodontist wants that for you, too — and treatment results that last.
-You deserve the best: a good bite and a healthy, beautiful smile.
-Consult an AAO-member orthodontist for your life, your health, your happiness, and your smile.
+You deserve the best: a healthy bite and a beautiful, confident smile.
+Consult an AAO member orthodontist for the best results in your life, your health, your happiness, and your smile.